nazar-pc/css-template-layout/README.md

 Examples of usage may be found on original project page, I'm using it in such way:

 	/**
-	* Do not show all transformations for user, because it may be confused */ var  body = $('#body');
+	* Do not show all transformations for user
+	*/
+	var  body = $('#body');
 	body.css(